 Functional Programming is inherently complex:

-and "complex" is the same as "difficult".
-The first is a property of a system--roughly, how big it is.
-The second is a property of a person--how difficult something is depends heavily on experience and education.
+and “complex” is the same as “difficult”.
+The first is a property of a system–roughly, how big it is.
+The second is the property of a person–how difficult something depends heavily on experience and education.

 Some people find functional programming difficult, to be sure.
 But this does not mean its complex!
 In fact, you could fit the core evaluation rules and typing rules for a language like Haskell on a single sheet of paper.
 Sure, you’d have to use a very concise mathematical notation, but this only works because there are so few rules!
 Admittedly, any language used in the real world including Haskell, quickly accretes additional complexity.
 But, at the very least, functional languages still retain a minimal, simple and well-defined core based on the λ-calculus, something imperative languages cannot really claim.

 Functional programming is awesome for GUIs.
 They just do them differently.
 They have a brand new paradigm for GUI code: functional reactive programming (FRP).
 FRP makes GUI code simpler, more modular and more declarative.